verlok/blog-11ty/content/blog/preparing-for-interaction-to-next-paint-inp-core-web-vital-google/index.md

 Tasks are any piece of discrete work that the browser does.
 Tasks include rendering, layout, parsing, and compiling and executing scripts.
 When tasks become long tasks—that is, 50 milliseconds or longer—they block the main thread from being able to respond quickly to user inputs.

 Another option is to consider using APIs such as `isInputPending` and the Scheduler API. `isInputPending` is a function that returns a boolean value that indicates whether a user input is pending.
 If it returns true, you can yield to the main thread so it can handle the pending user input.
+[Check out `isInputPending`](https://web.dev/optimize-long-tasks/#yield-only-when-necessary) to yield only when necessary.

 The Scheduler API is a more advanced approach, which allows you to schedule work based on a system of priorities that take into account whether the work being done is user-visible or backgrounded.
+[Check out the Scheduler API](https://web.dev/optimize-long-tasks/#a-dedicated-scheduler-api).

 By breaking up long tasks, you're giving the browser more opportunities to fit in critical user-visible work, such as dealing with interactions and any resulting rendering updates.

 ### Avoid unnecessary JavaScript

-There's no doubt about it: websites are shipping more JavaScript than ever before, and the trend doesn't look like it's changing any time soon.
+There's no doubt about it: websites are [shipping more JavaScript](https://almanac.httparchive.org/en/2022/javascript#how-much-javascript-do-we-load) than ever before, and the trend doesn't look like it's changing any time soon.
 When you ship too much JavaScript, you're creating an environment where tasks are competing for the main thread's attention.
 This can definitely affect your website's responsiveness, especially during that crucial startup period.

 This is not an unsolvable problem, however.
 You do have some options:

 - Use the coverage tool in Chrome DevTools to find unused code in your website's resources.
 By reducing the size of the resources you need during startup, you can ensure your website spends less time parsing and compiling code, which leads to a smoother initial user experience.
+[Check out the Coverage Tool](https://developer.chrome.com/docs/devtools/coverage/).
 - Sometimes the unused code you find using the coverage tool is marked "unused" because it wasn't executed during startup, but is still necessary for some functionality in the future.
 This is code that you can move to a separate bundle via code splitting.
+[Find out more about code splitting](https://web.dev/reduce-javascript-payloads-with-code-splitting/).
 - If you're using a tag manager, be sure to periodically check your tags to make sure they are optimized, or even if they're still being used.
 Older tags with unused code can be cleared out to make your tag manager's JavaScript smaller and more efficient.
+[More best practices for tag managers](https://web.dev/tag-best-practices/).

 ### Avoid large rendering updates